-This simple recipe uses only 4 ingredients and takes just 25 minutes!
+This tasty baked tempeh uses only 4 ingredients and takes just 25 minutes!

 Jump to: